frinklai/mask_rcnn_ros/README.md

 # mask_rcnn_ros
-A mask_rcnn ros version with realsense d435i image as input.
+- A mask_rcnn ros version with realsense d435i image as input.(This repo was cloned and edit from https://github.com/matterport/Mask_RCNN)
-An independent ros package for realsense d435i RGB-D info is in [here](https://github.com/frinklai/mask_rcnn_ros/tree/master/vision)
+- An independent ros package for realsense d435i RGB-D info is in [here](https://github.com/frinklai/mask_rcnn_ros/tree/master/vision)
-Some detail infomation need password to open.
-If you need, please email to frinklai@gmail.com If you like this repo, please give it a star, thank you very much!
+- Some detail infomation need password to open.
+If you need, please email to frinklai@gmail.com
+- If you like this repo, please give it a star, thank you very much!

 # software environment
 - ubuntu          16.04